loz/has_strong_policy/README.md

 end
 ```

-This will provider automatic delgation to a conventionally named ParamsSecurer,
+This will provider automatic delgation to a conventionally named ParamsPolicy,
 in this case this would be the UserParamsPolicy.

 To access the params, simply use the `policy_params` helper, and you'll receive